benjyongzh/where-atm-sg/README.md

 ## To-do list

-- map click = deactivate selectedAtm
+- clicking atmmarker to scroll atmlist
 - map colour styling
 - Use placeDetail for detailed address for map itemWindow and directions(?)
 - Loading animations for buttons and lists